 Your doctor will diagnose psoriatic arthritis by looking for swollen and painful joints and asking you about your personal and family medical history.
 The skin, nails and scalps will also be examined, particularly if underlying psoriasis is yet to be …

-What are the symptoms of psoriatic arthritis?
+What are the treatment options for psoriatic arthritis?

-Author: Lauren Donley
+Author: Lauren Donley BSc (Hons)